-You'll need to find that Publish to Web link under the File tab, and select Comma-separated values (.csv) on the Publish to Web form before clicking the Publish button.
+5. Click on File on the top bar menu, then Share, and open Publish to Web.
+Select your sheet and Comma-separated values (.csv) on the Publish to Web form before clicking the Publish button.
 Copy the provided link and you're on your way!

 Automatically Update CSV Checkbox

-- If multiple columns are chosen, we will automatically create a search bar on your tool that allows your supporters you search based on the lookup values you've included in your CSV.
+- If multiple columns are chosen, we will automatically create a search bar on your action that allows your supporters you search based on the lookup values you've included in your CSV.

-Display All Results: This option will create a list of all the contacts in your CSV on the campaign tool.
+- Display All Results: This option will create a list of all the contacts in your CSV on the action.
 This might be useful if you just have a few targets in there, but don't use it for a long list!

-Step 6: Click Save & Next, the go to the View tab to see your new Search bar/dropdown IRL.
-So beautiful:
+8. Click Save & Next, then go to the View tab to see your new Search bar or dropdown on the action.

 In the future, any changes that you make to your CSV data will automatically update to your action within 24 hours (if you want changes to be reflected immediately, tick the Automatically Update CSV checkbox and Save your Basic Configuration page), so once you're done setting this up, you can control lists of targets and target data from the published spreadsheet.
 Easy peasy!